gavinhsu/Project1/readme.md

 write (Java files and so on) must contain comments that describe what each significant piece of code is intended to accomplish.
 Points will be deducted if code is not well documented.
 Read the documentation-related links provided on the course schedule (for class #1) to understand what is expected.
 Be sure to consult the rubric for details on grading.

 # Deliverables
-There are two parts to deliver, all zipped into one file for upload: - one PDF containing relevant screeenshots of all the parts followed by code snippets (which is relative: how much to include is up to you for each part) that produced the result shown in the screenshot.
-Each section of the PDF must be clearly labeled. - your projects, each zipped, with all of the three tasks zipped together.
+There are two parts to deliver, all zipped into one file for upload:
+- one PDF containing relevant screenshots of all the parts followed by code snippets (which is relative: how much to include is up to you for each part) that produced the result shown in the screenshot.
+Each section of the PDF must be clearly labeled.
+- your projects, each zipped, with all of the three tasks zipped together.
+See the last section below for zip instructions.
+Note that any delivery/format problems will result in lost marks.

 See the end for more detail, but read the project task descriptions first so that you know what the details are talking about.